quentinb69/go-forward-auth/README.md

 - use actions and CSRF ? (not sure if needed)
 - help tool for bcrypt
 - real documentation
-- reacto for clean code
+- reacto for cleaner code

 ## Screenshot
 The following screenshot shows the default login page.